‹ Back to Insights

 Adhesive bonding is not new to the automotive industry, but the amount that needs to take place and the variety of materials involved are.

 The old way of thinking about assembling vehicles involved inspections directed at ensuring a quality product is delivered to each subsequent step.
-The type of attributes inspected are things like dimensional tolerances, the accuracy of hole placement, and other machining-related variables that ensure the joints will be sound when riveting.
+The attributes inspected include dimensional tolerances, the accuracy of hole placement, and other machining-related variables that ensure the joints will be sound when riveting.
 The steps are compartmentalized and segmented: inspections at each individuated step ensure successful handoff to the next manufacturing step.

 This flowchart shows a simplified version of a process for mechanically fastened structures: